kirstymcnaught/OptiKeyWiki/Type-your-first-word.md

-Run OptiKey and it will be displayed with a dark theme, position itself somewhere in the top left corner of your screen, and hover above all other applications.
-By default it uses your mouse cursor position for input and and selecting a key is performed by hovering over a key for about 1.5 seconds.
+Run OptiKey for the first time and it will be displayed with a dark theme, position itself at the top of your screen (docked), and ensure that any other running applications are positioned in the remaining free space.
+By default it uses your mouse cursor position for input and selecting a key is performed by hovering over a key for about 1.5 seconds.

 ![Alpha keyboard typing welcome sentence](http://juliussweetland.github.io/OptiKey/images/Keyboard_Alpha_Typing_Welcome_Sentence.png)